fftestusr/2020Detroit/README.md

 There is a file named "detroid_index.txt" spreaded on internet https://pastebin.com/zjz6nm6Q.
 The script in this repo is used to check if users listed in that file turned in their ballot in 2020 U.S. election.

+## PowerShell Script
+This is a very simple PowerShell script that could be understand quickly but not very efficient as it is a simple for iteration call with time complexity of O(n).